Facundo-Martin/Freact-Docs/docs/Production React/project-configs.md

 - To check syntax only
 - To check syntax and find problems
 - **To check syntax, find problems, and enforce code style**

-We are going to choose the latter, enforcing [Airbnb code style](https://github.com/airbnb/javascript).
-This way we are guaranteed to have a consistent codebase and improve the software development process as well as developer experience.

 2. What type of modules does your project use?